afressancourt/popmap/scripts/README.md

   * **origin\_as\_mapping.txt**: This file contains the mapping between IP addresses sets and AS number that is used by iPlane to map the PoPs to the relevant AS.

-* **The DRAGON dataset**: This dataset has been presented in the paper _Distributed Route Aggregation on the Global Network_.
+* **The currated CAIDA dataset**: This dataset has been built according to the paper _Distributed Route Aggregation on the Global Network_.
 It gives a view of the relationship between ASes and tags the links between them to determine whether they are provider-customer, customer-provider or peer-to-peer.
 This dataset consists in one file:
   * **topology.201309.txt**: this file contains the declaration of the links between ASes as well as the relationship they have.

 * **PeeringDB**: We use this open database to retrieve information about the various IXPs in the Internet: their IP addresses range, the ASes that participate in those IXPs.
 Note that this script has been written to be used with the 1st version of PeeringDB.
 As PeeringDB v2 is now online, those scripts might need to be adapted.
 Please also note that if you don't care about working with IXPs, you may not need to use this dataset.
 The PeeringDB SQL dump has been used to produce several data files: